 - A strong musty smell

-Condensation treatment can range from simple lifestyle changes to the instillation of mechanical ventilation, but how do you know what your property needs?
-Click the button below to find out about the range of DIY and professional treatments available and when each is appropriate
+Condensation treatment can range from DIY efforts to improve ventilation to the installation of mechanical ventilation, but how do you know what your property needs?
+Click the button below to find out about the range of DIY and professional treatments available and when each is appropriate.

-If you suspect that you need condensation treatment in your property then call us today on: 08006522678 to arrange a condensation survey.
+If you suspect that you need condensation treatment in your property then call us today to arrange a condensation survey.